Choose The Hartford for Your Washington Business Insurance Needs

 - Has the potential to be sued, for example, by a customer who was injured in your workplace.

 - Has assets that can be stolen, damaged or destroyed – this includes both physical assets such as furniture or equipment and digital assets like customer data.

-Did you know that under Washington State law you or your business could be liable for the unpaid workers' compensation premiums of any business you hire or contract with?2 Workers' compensation insurance, sometimes referred to as workman’s comp insurance, provides benefits to employees for work-related illnesses and injuries including medical care, wages from lost work time due to a covered illness or injury, and more.
-Workman’s comp insurance may also provide a deceased worker’s family financial benefits and can cover related legal fees if a worker’s family makes a claim.
-Worker’s compensation insurance can protect your Washington state small business and its employees in many events.
+Did you know that under Washington State law you or your business could be liable for the unpaid workers’ compensation premiums of any business you hire or contract with?2 Workers’ compensation insurance in Washington is only available through the state run fund and cannot be purchased from private carriers.
+Sometimes referred to as workmans’ comp insurance, it provides benefits to employees for work-related illnesses and injuries including medical care, wages from lost work time due to a covered illness or injury, and more.
+Workmans’ comp insurance may also provide a deceased worker’s family financial benefits and can cover related legal fees if a worker’s family makes a claim.
+Workers’ compensation insurance can protect your Washington state small business and its employees in many events.
 For example:

 - An employee trips on a torn carpet in the break room and requires an emergency room visit to diagnose her broken arm.

 - An employee hurts his back carrying office supplies to the copy room, requiring a doctor’s attention and physical therapy.

 - An employee returns from a client meeting, is injured in a car accident and requires hospitalization.

 Washington General Liability Insurance

 General liability insurance coverage helps protect your Washington state business from property damage claims, personal or advertising injury claims and bodily injury claims that can put your business assets at risk.
 General liability insurance helps protect you and your business if for example, a customer injures himself in your store and his injuries result in expensive medical treatments and bills or if while on the job, your employee accidentally damages a customer’s property and the repairs are costly.
 Commercial general liability can help protect against:

 - Property damage or bodily injury to others